rsr-at-mindtwin/wisdom/README.md

 [2] It doesn't matter if the importance fades.
 Things that function as gatekeepers have primacy.
 First impressions matter.

 [3] "It is better to fall in with crows than with flatterers; for in the one case you are devoured when dead, in the other case while alive."
 Antisthenes (Diogenes Laërtius, vi.
 4)

+[4] this is common wisdom among people who have been in sales; it's a stronger assertion than its complement, which is that interested customers will just get the buying over with and if a deal is taking too long, they were never really going to buy. the assertion here is that without inertia and energy, no deal will get done, and both of those inherently fade, no matter what.